Omega — Autonomous Engineering Operations

 bash <path>/worker-mark-done.sh done_clean '<summary>'

-The worker reads the PLAN, materializes it as a TodoWrite list (each step becomes a todo item), and executes step-by-step.
+The worker boots with /worker-protocol as its self-contract (Wave-3 canonicalization).
+It reads the PLAN, materializes it as a TodoWrite list (each step becomes a todo item), and executes step-by-step.

 Why PLAN and not the native /goal primitive